omarchehaimi/scicomp/README.md

 Example: `./scicomp lv n=10000 dt=0.01 x_0=2 y_0=1 a=0.7 b=0.5 c=0.3 d=0.2`.

+The results are saved one level up with respect the executable file in a folder named `plots`.

 ### 2D Navier-Stokes Equation

 The [Navier-Stokes](https://en.wikipedia.org/wiki/Navier%E2%80%93Stokes_equations) equations are partial